thedataquarry/rustinpieces/CONTRIBUTING.md

 ```

 If committing Rust code, make sure to run Cargo's clippy and fmt on the `piece` so that linting is
 respected.
-You can do this by eiter using the `Makefile` provided in each `piece`, or by running
+You can do this by either using the `Makefile` provided in each `piece`, or by running
 the Cargo commands individually.

 ```sh